cfpb/design-system/docs/pages/data-visualization-1.md

   #### Specific users

-  If your data visualization is designed with a specific audience in mind, take into consideration their familiarity with the data, visualization types, and the terminology used to label and describe data.
+  If your data visualization is designed with a specific audience in mind, take into consideration their familiarity with the data, visualization types, and terminology used to label and describe data.
 More complex stories might necessitate more complex visuals, however, this does not mean it should lack emphasis.
 guidelines: >-
   Whether you’re using Excel, Tableau, D3.js, or any other program, follow these guidelines to create effective and consistent data visualizations.